-Below, you’ll find all the info you need to plan a trip between these two must-visit Bay Area destinations, assuming you’re starting in Sausalito – maybe as part of a day trip or longer stay in our lovely waterfront town.
+Below, you’ll find all the info you need to plan a trip between these two must-visit Bay Area destinations, assuming you’re starting in Sausalito – maybe as part of a day trip or a longer stay in our lovely waterfront town.
 As you’ll discover, there are a few ways to visit Alcatraz from Sausalito, but you’ll need to make one important stop on the way.

 Ready to learn everything you need to know about visiting America’s most famous prison from one of the country’s most picturesque communities?
 Read on for a complete guide to Alcatraz ferries, traveling from Sausalito, and more.